CDYMCA Childcare FAQ Page

 Our Early Childhood groups are separated by age while our school-age children may or may not be separated depending on size of the program.

 Is there any educational component and how much time is spent outside?

-For our school-age childcare programs, we strive to enhance each child’s education with them-based activities which includes STEM (Science, Technology, Engineering, and Mathematics), music, art, literacy, cultural experiences, and much more.
+For our school-age childcare programs, we strive to enhance each child’s education with theme-based activities including STEM, music, art, literacy, cultural experiences, and more.
 Our full and partial-day early childhood education programs use Creative Curriculum.
-For full descriptions, see your branch childcare page.
+For full descriptions, please see your branch’s childcare page.

 What is the screening process for your staff?

-All staff are fingerprinted and cleared through the State Central Clearance and the YMCA conducts additional background checks.
-They also must have a current Medical and TB test conducted.
+All staff are fingerprinted and cleared through the State Central Clearance and the CDYMCA conducts additional background checks.
+They must have a current medical and TB test.

 How many instructors or staff do you have at a site?
 What’s the ratio?

 |6 weeks to 18 months||1:4|